harrisonkong/HKUIView/README.md

 `HKUIView` enhances the functionality of UIView by providing these additional features:

 ### Dynamic Corner Radius
-This class descends from UIView and provides the funcationalities to calculate a corner radius dynamically base on one of the sides.
-It uses the methods in HKUIViewAutoCornerExtension as a base.
+Allows you to dynamically calculate the corner radius base on one of the followings:

+- the width of the label
+- the height of the label
+- the length of the shorter edge of the label (width or height)
+- the length of the longer edge of the label (width or height)

+- Or, it can also be set to a constant

+This is useful for labels that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)

 ### Border Customization
 It also let users customize the border width, color and alpha value.